“An investment in knowledge pays the best interest.”-Benjamin Franklin

 Reduction of benefit based on current income: Again, we tend to find this provision in some association group plans.
 It’s rare to find this in an individual plan, but we’ve seen it a few times.
 The provision, usually called a Relation of Earnings clause, indicates that, at the time of claim, the policy will not pay more than what an individual earned the last year or two years depending on the contract.
 This means that the group member may be paying an annual premium that allows them to obtain a benefit only up to a certain amount of coverage.
 In fact, they may have qualified for that full amount based on their earnings at the time the application was submitted and the certificate issued.
 Fast forward years later and now the individual may be earning a lot less than they did when the certificate was purchased.
 At claim time, that individual may not be paid the full benefit if the benefit were to exceed their more recent income.

-There are other provisions that may or may not be applicable that should be reviewed as well, such as: Changes in the definition of disability as the claim proceeds; mandatory rehabilitation provisions; integration of other income such as social security, workers compensation, retirement benefits, and pass-through income received as a result of being a partial or full business owner; soft tissue and self-reported ailment exclusions or benefit period restrictions; and mental nervous benefit limitations.
+There are other provisions that may or may not be applicable that should be reviewed as well, such as: Changes in the definition of disability as the claim proceeds; mandatory rehabilitation provisions; integration of other income such as social security, workers compensation from somewhere like Scotti Insurance, retirement benefits, and pass-through income received as a result of being a partial or full business owner; soft tissue and self-reported ailment exclusions or benefit period restrictions; and mental nervous benefit limitations.

 The value received is the value perceived.
 Skilled professionals are sought out due to their knowledge of certain professions.
 For the most part, analysis of a group association disability policy and the analysis of important provisions is not part of the training, education, and background of most skilled professionals.
 If someone knew they were going to be in a car crash, how many airbags would they want installed in their car?
 Would someone buy a car with no seat belts in order to save money?
 How large of a safety net would one want if they were an acrobat, how narrow or wide?
 When purchasing a product that may be someone’s financial lifeline, seek out the most comprehensive disability policy possible!
 The wider the net, the more comprehensive the policy, the more it can have the ability to catch the wide variety of disabilities that can occur.